Mark Ansari (Lead Teacher)

 Sarah Highfield (Assisting Teacher)

 Born in Hong Kong and currently living in London, Sarah Highfield, founder of Yogagise Yoga, has been practising Ashtanga, Vinyasa Flow and Hatha yoga for over 10 years and teaching since 2015.
 She teaches privately across London and in studios (Bodyism, Edge and Form Studios).
 Additionally, she works with the exclusive Helios Retreats and Spitbank Fort, at special events and other brand collaborations (Yoga Dining Club, Lululemon, The Detox Kitchen and London Fashion Week).
-She was also voted by London Evening Standard as one of London’s Top 10 Yoga Teachers to follow on Instagram, and featured in both The Times and Om Yoga Magazine.
+She was also voted by London Evening Standard as one of London’s Top 10 Yoga Teachers to follow on Instagram, and featured in The Times, Financial Times, Daily Mail and Om Yoga Magazine.

 As a Londoner, Sarah believes there is no better way to retreat from the stresses of city life than to roll out her mat, open up, stretch out and quieten the mind.
 She emphasizes that practicing yoga is a form of self-love & realisation, it is a wonderful way to tune into the body and mind.
 As a committed teacher, she relishes being able to assist and inspire others on their yoga journey.
 Her classes promote wellness, energise the body, develop strength, increase flexibility, and ultimately relax the mind.